 We will also file a report and notify the appropriate law enforcement authority in situations involving violations that require immediate attention, such as terrorist financing or ongoing money laundering schemes.
 We may file a voluntary report for any suspicious transaction that we believe is relevant to the possible violation of any law or regulation but that is not required to be reported by us.
 It is our policy that all suspicious activities will be reported regularly to the Board of Directors and appropriate senior management.b.
 Currency Transaction Reports

-Drachmae Exchange only allows FIAT currency transactions once accounts are activated.
+Drachmae Market only allows FIAT currency transactions once accounts are activated.
 Any transfers over $10,000 may be reported to the authorities.c.
 Currency Transportation

-Drachmae Exchange prohibits both the receipt of currency or other monetary instruments that have been transported, mailed or shipped to us.
-Drachmae Exchange only accepts currency transactions through financial institutions and internationally recognised payment platforms.d.
+Drachmae Market prohibits both the receipt of currency or other monetary instruments that have been transported, mailed or shipped to us.
+Drachmae Market only accepts currency transactions through financial institutions and internationally recognised payment platforms.d.
 Monetary Instrument Purchases

 We do not issue bank checks or drafts, cashier’s checks, money orders or traveller’s checks in the amount of $3,000 or more.